MicrosoftDocs/ai-builder/ai-builder-docs/prediction-training-report.md

 - *The model requires at least **\<ThresholdValue>** features to train the model.
 Select the required fields.*

-    You don’t have any relevant features generated to train the model.
+    You don't have any relevant features generated to train the model.

 ## Issues

 These messages don't prevent you from continuing to train and publish your model.
-Instead they show where issues may be causing your model to under-perform.
+Instead they show where issues might be causing your model to under-perform.

 - *The model might produce better performance with optimum records of **\<ThresholdValue>** or more to train the model. **\<EntityName>** has <ActualValue> records.
 Add data for better model performance.*